KGB33/KGB33/README.md

 # About Me
-  I am a self taught Python developer, Line Cook, and soon-to-be IT professional.
+  I am a self taught Python developer, IT Service desk employee, and former line cook.

 # What I'm working on